hmchen47/DataScience/RefCards/NN-Belief.md

   + Crazy idea: doing the inference wrong
     + observe what's driving the weights during the learning when using an approximate posterior
     + two terms driving the weights
-      + driving weights to get a better model of the data that makes the sigmoid belief net more likely to generate the observed data in the training set
-      + driving weights towards sets of weights for which the proximate posterior used is a good fit to the real posterior by manipulating the real posterior to make it for the approximate posterior
   + each hidden layer
     + using distribution that ignores explaining away
     + assumption (__wrongly__): the posterior over hidden configurations factorizes into a product of distributions for each separate hidden unit